 - Transport Planning at the Institute for Transport Planning and Systems (IVT), Swiss Federal Institute of Technology Zurich, led by Prof. Dr. Kay W. Axhausen

-- Senozon, a company in Switzerland with a subsidiary in Germany, founded by former PhD and research students.
+- Senozon, a company in Switzerland with subsidiaries in Germany and Austria, founded by former PhD and research students.

-In addition, we stay in close contact to other research groups using and extending MATSim, for example in Toronto (Canada), Pretoria (South Africa), KIT Karlsruhe and DLR Berlin (both Germany), and Singapore.
+In addition, we stay in close contact to other research groups using and extending MATSim, for example in Toronto (Canada), KIT Karlsruhe and DLR Berlin (both Germany).
 After all, MATSim is an open source project, feel free to join us on user meetings, conferences or submit patches and pull requests to gain some glory within the MATSim community!

 While the development is mostly advanced by current research projects, there is a MATSim Committee that acts as a steering group for organizational and strategic issues.

 Attendants of the conceptual meeting in 2012:

 Some members of the MATSim Core Development Group in Fall 2011 during the yearly core developer meeting:

 Attendants of the first MATSim User Meeting 2009 in Berlin: